hwessels/microMUMMIEfly/README.md

-After cloning this repository, the path containing microMUMMIE.pl should contain bin, scripts, files, accessory and testdata folders.
+After cloning the microMUMMIEfly repository, the path containing microMUMMIE.pl should contain bin, scripts, files, accessory and testdata folders.
 Make sure you set permission to make all files readable.
 ```ruby

 cd microMUMMIEfly